janimatic/xclip/readme.md

     the lua 5.1 interpreter should be installed
     You can test a sample lua script lua/xclip/runme.lua The dll is copied in the same folder (SWIG_OUTFILE_DIR) by cmake.
-    This command should be adjusted if your os is not windows (to copy xclip.so instead of xclip.dll)
+    This command should be adjusted if your os is not windows (to copy .so instead of .dll)